pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 intellectual creation that lies behind all the various expressions of the work."

-Furthermore, taxon concepts can also be modeled as `skos:concept`, which are defined as follows:
+Furthermore, taxon concepts can also be modeled as `skos:Concept`, which are defined as follows:

 "A SKOS concept can be viewed as an idea or notion; a unit of thought.